 Great things in business are never done by one person.
 They're done by a team of people.

-The majority of our pupils go on to study either a straight (or related) business or economics degree at a Russell Group University, and some go on to Oxbridge.
+The majority of our students go on to study either a straight (or related) business degree at a Russell Group University, and some go on to Oxbridge.

 The Keynes Society